Show summary Hide summary

 Geographical distribution of the last name Mastaglia today

-Variants and related forms of the last name Mastaglia
+Variants and related forms of the name Mastaglia

-Famous personalities who have borne the last name Mastaglia
+Famous personalities who have borne the name Mastaglia

 Tips for genealogical research on the Mastaglia

-If you have Mastaglia in your tree, my advice: start with Lombardy, especially around Cremona, it’s a good starting point.
+If you have Mastaglia in your family tree, my advice: start with Lombardy, especially around Cremona, it’s a good starting point.
 Then, notarial archives and old records can be very rich, sometimes even surprisingly detailed.

 - 📜 Explore notarial archives in Lombardy

-- 🏛️ Search baptism and marriage registers
+- 🏛️ Dig into baptism and marriage registers

 - 🗺️ Follow geographical traces around Cremona and S. Egidio